Tinks18/Go-Gym/README.md

 ### Colour-Scheme

 The main color schemes for the website are black ( #000000 ) background.
-White font (#FFF) and the White (#FFF) was added to borders, button text and hover affects to add a hint of color to the website.
+White font (#FFF) and the White (#FFF) was added to borders, and  button text and hover affects to add a hint of color to the website.A yellow announcement banner and red buttons.

 ### Typography